 Cultural / Identity Issues

-Having difficulty establishing a healthy sense of self in the culture at work, in your community groups, in educational settings, etc.
+Having difficulty establishing a healthy sense of self in the culture at work, community groups, educational settings, etc.

 Experiencing emotional distress and unsettling feelings due to familial and cultural pressures, differences, or disruptions.